Without dialysis machines and skilled operators, many lives would face significantly shortened lifespans.

 These represent some of the most common job duties of dialysis technicians, although their day-to-day tasks may vary.

-In California, individuals pursuing a career as dialysis technicians are under the jurisdiction of the private sector.
+In Colorado, individuals pursuing a career as dialysis technicians fall under the jurisdiction of the private sector.

 While there are no strict training and certification requirements for dialysis technicians in this state, these professionals must follow the instructions set forth by the Centers for Medicare and Medicaid Services (CMS).

-According to the CMS, prospective dialysis technicians in California should have:
+According to the CMS, prospective dialysis technicians in Colorado should have:

 - A high school diploma or GED.